NCleverly/CommonCore/README.md

 # CommonCore.AzurePush

 This project provides additional implementation to use Azure Push Notifications on a project that uses the CommonCore template.
 (Example found on reference guide project)

+# CommonCore.Fonts

+This project provides additional implementation to use Custom Fonts on a project that uses the CommonCore template.
+(Example found on reference guide project)